 Does your whole neighborhood hear your noisy garage door every time you open or close it?

 The clanking, squealing and creaking can drive you nuts.
-Fortunately there are some easy ways to make your garage door quieter.
+Fortunately there are some easy ways to make your garage door quieter instead of buying a quiet garage door opener.

 Whether it's a manual open or on a motor we've got some great tips on how to quiet your garage door.
 These useful tips are easy to execute and will leave your garage door completely noise-free, making it easier to open and maintain.